 • The other question is reflective.
 Now that you know OBC’s faith-wisdom statement, how does it impact your commitment to be part of OBC?

-As I have mentioned in my previous explanation, Faith-Wisdom discovery must lead to forming a mission statement.
+As I have mentioned in my previous explanation, faith-wisdom discovery must lead to the formation of a mission statement.

 So, based on the faith-wisdom statement, we create a mission statement needed in planning programs for the church.